Operating posture

 Talking to us

 The fastest way to evaluate whether AICVS is right for your team is to run a free scan on a real file from your codebase.
-The next-fastest is to write to hello@aicvs.io with a description of your stack, your AI Act exposure, and any specific concerns.
+The next-fastest is our contact form (topic + consent) or an email to hello@aicvs.io with a description of your stack, your AI Act exposure, and any specific concerns.
 We answer in business hours, Irish time, with a human.

 Last reviewed: 29 April 2026 · Next review: 29 May 2026 · Page maintained by the team at Rivoryn Limited.